Christmas Lights Featured in

 Celebration in the Oaks in City Park, New Orleans (November 26, 2020–January 3, 2021)

-Celebration in the Oaks is one of the largest Christmas events in Louisiana, taking place at its party capital—New Orleans.
-One of the country's most spectacular holiday lights festivals features over one million lights.
-Every winter it attracts more than 165,000.
-The City Park’s famous oak trees wrapped in thousands of beautiful, twinkling lights.
+Celebration in the Oaks is one of the largest Christmas events in Louisiana, taking place in the state's party capital—New Orleans.
+One of the country's most spectacular holiday lights festivals features over 1 million lights.
+Every winter it attracts more than 165,000 visitors to view the City Park’s famous oak trees wrapped in thousands of beautiful, twinkling lights.
 Breathtaking animated and still light displays are scattered throughout the Botanical Garden, Storyland, and Carousel Gardens Amusement Park.
 One of the highlights is the "Dripping Snow Tree" with 40,000 lights.
-There are 32,800 feet of rope lights within the twenty-five acres (10 hectares).
-Pay attention to Christmas trees decorated by local students and the animated Cajun Night Before Christmas display as well as Mr Bingle, New Orleans’s snowman.
+There are 32,800 feet of rope lights within the 25 acres (10 ha).
+The 2020 edition is different as City Park is planning a special event with a driving tour!

 Natchitoches Christmas Season (November 21, 2020–January 6, 2021)